clef-json/clef-json.github.io/README.md

  * Every line must contain a valid event adhering to the CLEF schema, and
  * Every line must end with `\n`, `\r\n`, or the end of the file/stream.

+## Encoding

 Encoding is not specified, but in the absence of a clearly designated encoding, UTF-8 should be assumed.

 ## Versioning

 Versioning of the CLEF format is additive only, with no version identifier; implementations should treat any unrecognised reified properties as if they are user data.

+For example, if an implementation encounters a top-level document property `@y`, which is unknown to the standard, this should be regarded as a regular property of the event with the name `@y`, and **not** (for example) stripped of its prefix and given the bare name `y`.

+## MIME type

+By convention, CLEF documents use the unregistered `application/vnd.serilog.clef` MIME type.

 ## Tools and resources